Acacia Reservation Restoration Project

 After working with Metroparks to craft a master plan to guide this transformation, Biohabitats initiated a design-build project to begin advancing the ecological restoration goals.
 The project involves restoring Euclid Creek which flows through the site, along with an intermittent stream to Euclid Creek, and headwater streams and wetlands which traversed portions of the former golf course and had been underlain by drainage tile.

 Decades of stormwater flows from the densely developed area adjacent to the site had caused the channels to become eroded, incised, and disconnected from their floodplains.
 Euclid Creek currently serves somewhat as a stormwater expressway to Lake Erie.
-This restoration project will not only help provide better stormwater retention and treatment, but it will foster the regeneration of riparian areas and a whole new layer of urban ecology.
+This restoration not only helps provide better stormwater retention and treatment, it also fosters the regeneration of riparian areas and a whole new layer of urban ecology.